cristiandmocho/huumun-challenge/README.md

 # huumun-challenge

 Challenge for a Senior Front-end Dev at huumun!
+This project uses the awesome [SWAPI](https://swapi.dev/) as data source.
+Film and character images are from the [WookieePedia](https://starwars.fandom.com/wiki/Main_Page).

 > by Cristian D. Mocho